 Insurance for J-1 Non-Students

-Individuals in J-1 status are subject to an insurance requirement stipulated by U.S. law.
-You will find the details of this requirement below.
-Postdoctoral Scholars, Fellows and Visiting Scholars in J-1 status who are affiliated with the University for more than 30 days qualify for coverage under the University's Postdoctoral Researcher Benefits Plan (PRBP) offered through Garnett Powers & Associates (GPA).
-If the J-1 scholar does not qualify for this plan, then an independent plan through Garnett Powers & Associates is available on their website.
+Those who are affiliated with UChicago as postdoctoral scholars, fellows, and visiting scholars, for more than 30 days qualify for coverage under the University's Postdoctoral Researcher Benefits Plan (PRBP) offered through insurance company, Gallagher.
+If the J-1 scholar does not qualify for this plan, then an independent plan through Gallagher is available on their website.

-Please note that the University of Chicago covers that portion of the insurance requirement that calls for medical evacuation and repatriation of remains.
-So even if you do not enroll in the PRBP, you will be covered for that element of insurance and do not have to purchase it.
+UChicago covers medical evacuation and repatriation of remains policy, even if you do not enroll in the PRBP, you will be covered for that element of insurance and do not have to purchase it.

-For questions regarding the requirements of J-1 status or any other status-related questions, please contact your adviser at the Office of International Affairs at (773) 702-7752 or international-affairs@uchicago.edu.
+For questions regarding the requirements of J-1 status or any other status-related questions, please contact your adviser at the Office of International Affairs or international-affairs@uchicago.edu.

 Details Regarding the Legal Requirement for Health Insurance for Individuals in J Status

-Required Health Insurance: A federal regulation, part of which is quoted in the box below, makes health insurance a condition of Exchange Visitor status in the United States, and specifies the types and levels of coverage.
+A federal regulation, part of which is quoted in the box below, makes health insurance a condition of J-1 Exchange Visitor status in the United States, and specifies the types and levels of coverage.
 The requirement applies to all exchange visitors and their J-2 dependents.
 Under this regulation, if you fail to carry the required insurance, for yourself or your J-2 dependents, the University must terminate your participation in its Exchange Visitor program, and report that termination to the U.S. Department of State.
-Termination would end your J-1 status and your eligibility, and that of your J-2 dependents, for employment, and would jeopardize your affiliation with the University.
-Compliance is your responsibility.
-Some medical plans, including those offered through the University, meet the requirements.
-If you are considering coverage from a source other than the University, for yourself or your dependents, you should ask a representative of the provider for confirmation that that insurance meets the government requirements quoted below.
-It must do so in all respects except for "medical evacuation" (the cost of transportation home in case of serious illness) or "repatriation of remains" (shipment of a body to the home country in case of death), as that part will be covered by the University even for those who do not enroll in an insurance plan offered by the University.
+Termination would end your J-1 status and your employment/visit eligibility, and that of your J-2 dependents, and would jeopardize your affiliation with the University.

 Insurance Requirements for Exchange Visitors